LUSMERLIN

 Big Bang Baby by LUSMERLIN

-Rather than illustrating mythology, the work invents new fantastic women shaped by inheritance, memory, and lived belief.
-These figures emerge from the artist’s own body and lineage, blending spiritual knowledge passed down through domestic ritual with a lifelong engagement with science and cosmology.
+Working through light, color, and a process of controlled chaos, LUSMERLIN creates her own Zemis (Taino spiritual vessels): figures that act as intermediaries, creators, and carriers of spiritual force.
+Rather than illustrating mythology, the work invents new divine women shaped by inheritance, memory, and lived belief.
+These figures emerge from the artist's own body and lineage, blending spiritual knowledge passed down through domestic ritual with scientific inquiry into the origins of matter and the universe.
+Big Bang Baby asks not what divinity is in the abstract, but how creation, belief, and cosmic origin are carried, embodied, and reimagined across generations.

 Installation at the Rouse Company Foundation Gallery, Howard Community College, Jan.
 26th - March 15th, 2026